 Once a couple obtains a marriage license, it’s valid for one year and only valid in Nevada, meaning couples can only get married in the Silver State.
 The marriage official files a marriage certificate within 10 calendar days from the date of the ceremony.
-Couples can then order a certified marriage certificate (legal proof of marriage) from the online ordering website for $20.
+Couples can then order a certified marriage certificate (legal proof of marriage) from the online ordering website.
 Couples can also renew their vows in Nevada.
-A Certificate of Vow Renewal costs $21.

 When to Get Married

 Couples with romance on their minds tend to get married on Valentine’s Day, Feb.
 14. The U.S. Census Bureau reports that 1,000 people tied the knot on Valentine’s Day in 2014.
 New Year’s Eve comes in second.
-Couples also gravitate toward dates with repeating numbers, such as Sept.
-19, 2019.
+Couples also gravitate toward dates with repeating numbers.
 Look for Feb.
 2, 2020, and Feb.
-20, 2020, to be popular next year.
+20, 2020, to be popular.